anderssandstrom/ecmc_mtca_mrf_test/README.md

 # ecmc_mtca_mrf_test

 ## Notes from call with Jerzy
-After call with Jerzy we concluded that one maybe better way would be to syncronize the 1kHz cloc (to get timestamps directlly from evr in 1khz).
+In the call with Jerzy we concluded that one maybe better way would be to syncronize the 1kHz cloc (to get timestamps directlly from evr in 1khz).
 So basically there are two solutions:

 1. time2ntp